Bevingta/fMRI-to-images/README.md

 ---
 ### Instructions
 The instructions are mainly reported from the Brain-diffuser project, rewritten including what we did, the complications found, and the relative solutions that consented us to proceed.
-- First step: Copy the Brain-diffuser repository, in order to have the folders appropriately ordered;
+- First step.
+Copy the Brain-diffuser repository, in order to have the folders appropriately ordered;
-- Second step: Obtain access to NSD data.
+- Second step.
+Obtain access to NSD data.
 In order to do so, it is needed to:
       - Watch the useful tutorials [AWS CLI Tutorial](https://www.youtube.com/watch?v=Rp-A84oh4G8&t=39s) and [AWS CLI for Beginners](https://www.youtube.com/watch?v=9oYd5KQM8AQ&t=315s);
       - Create a Root User AWS account;
       - Go in the IAM console and create an IAM user with Administratoraccess permission;